cancel

 • Click OK to apply the settings.

-Now, as a part of configuring the Switch with the console, we need to assign an IP address to the Switch, default gateway server for your network, subnet mask of the network along with the IP address of the TFTP server.
+Now, as a part of configuring the Switch with the console, we need to assign an IP address to the Switch, default gateway server for your network, subnet mask of the network along with the IP address of the TFTP server using the PuTTY application.

 • setenv ipaddr 192.168.0.3 to assign an IP address to the Switch.